brpadilha/frontend-challenge-gen/README.md

 # Why?

 This project is a part of my portfolio, that I wanted to improve my skills in resolving problems, create APIs and Apps.
-I will be happy if you provide me any feedback about this project, anything that you can report, cam make me a better developer!
+I will be happy if you provide me any feedback about this project, anything that you can report, can make me a better developer!

 Email-me: brpadilha.dev@gmail.com